The Battle of Trafalgar (film): "Lost" film status and later British silent productions

 No copy of this production is listed in the film collection of the Library of Congress, the UCLA Film Archives, in the collection of moving images at the Museum of Modern Art, the George Eastman Museum, the Library and Archives Canada (LAC), or in other major film repositories in the United States, Canada, or Europe.
 The film is therefore presumed to be lost.
 A major fire at Edison's Bronx facilities on March 28, 1914 devastated much of the studio, destroying sets, large collections of costumes, production equipment, and "many moving picture feature films".
 It is quite possible that any master negatives and prints of The Battle of Trafalgar stored there were among the losses in that fire.
+However, the film was issued on 22mm safety film stock for the Edison Home Projecting Kinetoscope, and as there has not been a complete archival survey of films in this format, it is possible a copy may still exist.

 Later footage from other silent productions that include portrayals of the Battle of Trafalgar should not be confused with this 1911 Edison release.
 Two of those subsequent releases are much longer, far more elaborate British films.
 One, titled Nelson; The Story of England's Immortal Naval Hero, is a 1918 two-hour biopic starring Donald Calthrop.
 The other silent film, also a biopic and simply titled Nelson, is a four-reeler released in 1926.
 It stars Cedric Hardwicke.
 Both of these British films survive, and each contains scenes of the 1805 battle that in style and general content are likely very similar to some scenes in this Edison version, including rudimentary special effects that employed the use of miniature models and painted silhouettes of warships, small-scale explosions, and tight camera framing to simulate the opposing fleets bombarding one another.